-This Act [is/is not] binding on the [Crown/Government of jurisdiction].
+This Act [is/is not] binding on the [Crown/Government/State of jurisdiction].

-When drafting the uniform act, it should be determined whether the Crown or Government should be bound by it.
-The uniform act should make a recommendation to jurisdictions with respect to binding the Crown or Government.
-It should also be determined whether the convention applies to the Crown or Government, and if it does, whether this is clear from the text of the convention.
-If it is clear that it does and the uniform act gives force of law to the convention, it is not necessary to specify that the convention is binding on the Crown or Government.
+When drafting the uniform act, it should be determined whether the Crown/ Government/State should be bound by it.
+The uniform act should make a recommendation to jurisdictions with respect to binding the Crown/Government.
+It should also be determined whether the convention applies to the Crown/Government/State, and if it does, whether this is clear from the text of the convention.
+If it is clear that it does and the uniform act gives force of law to the convention, it is not necessary to specify that the convention is binding on the Crown/Government/State.
 However, in the interest of transparency, it may be desirable to do so in jurisdictions where such provisions are usually included in acts.